Privacy

 Some of our service providers are based in the USA.
 Data transfers are based on the following safeguards:

-EU-US Data Privacy Framework: Clerk and Stripe are certified under the EU-US Data Privacy Framework.
+EU-US Data Privacy Framework: Clerk, Stripe, Google, and Apple are certified under the EU-US Data Privacy Framework.

 Standard Contractual Clauses (SCCs): Additionally, Standard Contractual Clauses pursuant to Art.
 46(2)(c) GDPR are in place with all US service providers.